 See, looking back at it now, it all makes complete sense — really good piano players spend their whole musical lives playing piano, and there I was trying to catch up after only a couple years.

-Of course, I was going to be up to the standard of excellence that I had set out to achieve.
+Of course, I wasn't going to be up to the standard of excellence that I had set out to achieve.

 So, once I accepted the fact that I couldn't be great at piano without fully committing to it the way I had originally done for guitar — not really possible in my situation — I had to shift my mindset.

-Now, I simply play passable enough piano that works in most real-world situations.
-I can play piano chords decently enough and can even improvise a piano solo.
-I will never be able to play a perfect Beethoven piece, but I did have some fun learning a couple Chopin pieces that would probably make a piano teach cringe.
+Now, I simply play passable piano that works in most real-world situations.
+I can play piano chords decently enough and can even improvise a useful piano solo.
+I will never be able to play a perfect Beethoven piece, but I did have some fun learning a couple Chopin pieces that would probably make a piano teacher cringe.

 Accepting the fact that I can't be good at every instrument I pick up has done wonders for my playing because it's simply taken the pressure off.